Below are a few questions you may want to ask when considering AAC:

 It is important to choose the access method that best meets the user’s needs.

-Click here for an overview of access methods and use the links below to learn more about the different types:
+Read this overview of access methods and use the links below to learn more about each one:

 When and where can an individual use AAC?